Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 **Kubernetes is an open-source compose able platform designed to oversee container life cycle management.**

-* Kubernetes provides infrastructure for containers via:
-  * Scheduling, running, and orchestrating containers on compute resources
+* Kubernetes provides infrastructure for containers by *scheduling*, *running*, and *orchestrating* containers on compute resources.
-  * Serving as a platform for automating rolling deployments, scaling, and life-cycle operations

-*Think of Kubernetes the brains you can offload the “deployment tasks” for any microservices based app.*
+*Think of Kubernetes the brains you can offload the “deployment tasks” for any microservices based app. by presenting a simple `yaml` file*

-Simply present a `.yaml` file describing your desired state and let Kubernetes do the rest.

 +++